Bjørn Jeppesen started Nattefrost in October 1995.

 To promote “Skaldic Themes" Nattefrost played gigs in Germany, Belgium, Norway and Denmark that same year.

 ”Tracks from the Archives Vol. 3" was released in January 2018.
-Collaborations with Nebelhexe, Robert Solheim and Berit Fridahl were a. o. incuded.
+Collaborations with Nebelhexe, Robert Solheim and Berit Fridahl were a. o. included.

 The collective Danish Electro released the compilation album “Danish Electro Vol. 3" on the 1st February 2019.
 It included a previously unreleased Nattefrost track from 2003 entitled “Fat Cats”.

 You can hear a developement from each of the albums coming out.
-Even though lots of the elements from the previous releases are being kept there are always new ideas and a more fresh sounds on the next Nattefrost album.
+Even though lots of the elements from the previous releases are being kept, there are always new ideas and a more fresh sound on the next Nattefrost album.
 Developement and creativity is the driving force of Nattefrost.

-Jeppesen himself states his music as “Contemporary electronic music with vintage elements”.
+Jeppesen himself states his music as “Contemporary synth-based electronic music with vintage elements”.